Specification

 1. literal: 0b1 | literal.
 The first bit (1) represents that the following bits represent a literal.
 The literal is literal_size bits long.

 2. token: 0b0 | length-huffman-code | offset.
 The first bit (0) represents that the following bits represent a token.
 The length of the pattern match is encoded via a pre-defined static Huffman code.
 Finally, the offset is window bits long, and points at the offset from the beginning of the dictionary buffer to the pattern.
 The shortest pattern-length is either going to be 2 or 3 bytes, depending on window and literal parameters.
 The shortest pattern-length encoding must be shorter than an equivalent stream of literals.
-The longest pattern-length will the minimum pattern-length plus 13.
+In the basic (non-extended) format, the longest pattern-length is the minimum pattern-length plus 13.
+When the extended flag is set, longer matches are possible via extended match encoding.

 Classically, the offset is from the current position in the buffer.
 Doing so results in the offset distribution slightly favoring smaller numbers.
 Intuitively, it makes sense that patterns are more likely to occur closer to the current text.
 A proposed idea was to include the offset most-significant bit with the length-huffman-code.
 Unfortuneately, the probability distribution wasn't biased enough to increase compression.
 For this reason, we just encode the simple offset from the beginning of the dictionary.
 This is easier to implement and has the potential to execute quicker.